armory/docs/content/en/cd-as-a-service/tasks/deploy/traffic-management/linkerd.md

 ## {{% heading "prereq" %}}

 * You have read {{< linkWithTitle "cd-as-a-service/concepts/deployment/traffic-management/smi-linkerd.md" >}}.
-* In your target Kubernetes cluster, you have deployed LinkerD, a service mesh that complies with the [Service Mesh Interface (SMI) spec](https://github.com/servicemeshinterface/smi-spec).
+* In your target Kubernetes cluster, you have deployed Linkerd, a service mesh that complies with the [Service Mesh Interface (SMI) spec](https://github.com/servicemeshinterface/smi-spec).
 * You know [how to create a CD-as-a-Service deployment config file]({{< ref "cd-as-a-service/tasks/deploy/create-deploy-config" >}}).

 >CD-as-a-Service does not configure proxy sidecar injection.